felbfreire/colazy/README.md

 conn = PgColazy(dbname=p, user=p, password=p)
 ```

-you can create a instance and pass nothing: PgColazy()
+you can create an of PgColazy and pass nothing: PgColazy()
-and use the instance variable config:
+and then use the instance variable config:

 ```bash
 conn.config["dbname"] = p